preciofishbone/OmniaDocsG2/blocks/button-link/action-button-65/index.rst

 Action Button in Omnia 6.5
 =============================

 This is an ongoing, preliminary documentation of the options for Action Button in Omnia 6.5.
-The work is just started so a lot of changes to this text will be done very soon.

 Use this block to add one or more buttons on a page for a number of actions.